-Using with the T300/T302 has several advantages, for example:
+Using GPRS with the T226 has several advantages, for example:

-- All connection settings can be managed by using the data connections feature. - High speed Gain access automatically to increased bandwidth when downloading large files, images etc. - Cost efficient Use transmission capacity only when needed, thus reducing costs. - WAP over GPRS Access the Internet via WAP at high speed and with a constant connection. - E-mail over GPRS - Data communication Transfer data and access the Internet or an intranet with a PC, PDA or handheld device connected via infrared. - Data and voice - Provide settings Receive GPRS configuration settings from the provider over the air, OTA, making manual configuration unnecessary. - User controlled settings Take advantage of full user control in the data connections menu, establishing multiple descriptions and accessing advanced settings for GPRS.
+- All connection settings can be managed by using the data connections feature. - High speed Gain access automatically to increased bandwidth when downloading images, etc. - Cost efficient Use transmission capacity only when needed, thus reducing costs.

+- WAP over GPRS Access the Internet via WAP at high speed and with a constant connection. - Email over GPRS - Data and voice - Provide settings - Receive GPRS configuration settings from the provider over the air, OTA, making manual configuration unnecessary. - User controlled settings Take advantage of full user control in the data connections menu, establishing multiple descriptions and accessing advanced settings for GPRS.